How to Become an Impactful Business Coach

 • Master Certified Coach (MCC)

-To get your ACC, all you need are 100 hours of coaching experience.
-But you’ll need 500+ to get your PCC.
+To get your ACC, you need only 100 hours of coaching experience, but you’ll need 500+ to get your PCC.

-The certification exam or assessment is designed to validate your knowledge, skills, and ability to effectively coach clients.
+The certification exam or assessment is designed to validate your knowledge, skills, and ability to coach clients effectively.

 It’s a chance to demonstrate your understanding of coaching principles and showcase your competency as a business coach.